About our research

 - cell and nuclear reprogramming (Håkelien 2002 Nature Biotech; Taranger 2005 Mol Biol Cell; Freberg 2007 Mol Biol Cell)

-- nuclear lamin-chromatin interactions during adipogenic differentiation and in laminopathies (Lund 2013 Genome Res; Lund 2015 Nucl Acids Res; Oldenburg 2014 Hum Mol Genet; Rønningen 2015 Genome Res; Oldenburg 2017 J Cell Biol; Briand 2018 Hum Mol Genet)
+- role of nuclear lamin-chromatin interactions on adipogenic differentiation and in laminopathies (Lund 2013 Genome Res; Lund 2015 Nucl Acids Res; Oldenburg 2014 Hum Mol Genet; Rønningen 2015 Genome Res; Oldenburg 2017 J Cell Biol; Briand 2018 Hum Mol Genet)